eveclass/translation-markup/README.md

 This is a JS/TS lib designed to transform YAML translation files into JS or JSON to be used translation libs, faciliting the process of translation.

-A YAML translation file begins with the declaration of all supported languages of your application.
+A YAML translation file is a `.lang.yaml` that begins with the declaration of all supported languages of your application.
 A custom numeric code (key) must be assigned to each one of the declared languages.
 Then, you declare each translation, based on the initial languages index.

+**Atention** : We view as good pratice to use the `.lang.yaml` extension instead of the `.yaml`.
+This way you can separate the language files from other `.yaml` files you might be using in you project.
+This is not required though, just remember to manually specify the `.yaml` extension in the `globPath` property.

 ## Getting Started